gabrieltseng/gabrieltseng.github.io/_posts/2019-07-10-ML-Climate-Research.md

 data sources to be added with the addition of only two classes: an exporter and a preprocessor.
 Nothing downstream needs to be changed for that new data to be included in experiments.

+#### Experimental extensibility
-The back end of the pipeline focuses on **experimental extensibility** (for instance, experimenting with different machine learning algorithms).
+The back end of the pipeline focuses on experimental extensibility (for instance, experimenting with different machine learning algorithms).
 The biggest challenge here was balancing ease of use with flexibility.

 Using experiments with different machine learning algorithms as an example, we imposed some constraints on different